openhab/openhab-docs/installation/index.md

 A popular alternative is [our solution for the Synology DiskStation](synology.html), which many users already own in their homes.
 The previously mentioned [openHABian](openhabian.html) can also be used to kickstart your openHAB 2 experience on existing debian/ubuntu based Linux systems.

-Please check the menu to the left for for all available options.
+Please check the menu to the left for all available options.

 ## Prerequisites